BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 NLP can be assigned to the ability of "communicating".
 It is a broad area that covers many aspects.
 Examples are:

+- Question answering and communicating using a chatbot
 - Spell checking and grammar checking of written texts, e.g., as in word processors
 - Classifying texts, e.g. according to the topic
 - Understanding written text, e.g., the sentiment of Twitter tweets (positive, neutral, negative)
 - Understanding speech, e.g., voice control of a navigation system
 - Translating texts, e.g., between English and German
-- Answering natural language questions, e.g., in a specific domain like medicine
 - Summarizing written texts, e.g., news
 - Generating  texts, e.g., story telling
 - Generating voice, e.g., routing information in a navigation system

 Due to the diversity of NLP, different subareas are distinguished.
 There is no commonly agreed classification but often the following NLP subareas are mentioned:

+- *Question Answering (QA)* generates natural language answers to natural language questions, in written or spoken form.

+- *Machine Translation* allows translating texts between different natural languages.

+- *Text Generation* supports the generation of written or spoken texts.
+Text summaries and story telling are forms of text generation.

 - *Information Retrieval (IR)* supports retrieving documents for a specific information need.
 As explained in the last chapter, the term "Document Retrieval" would be more suitable.
 Information Retrieval is usually considered a subarea of NLP.

 - *Information Extraction (IE)* deals with the understanding of written and spoken text.
 This includes the analysis of texts and transformation into a knowledge representation that can be queried.
 Sentiment analysis is a simple form of information extraction.

-- *Question Answering (QA)* generates natural language answers to natural language questions, in written or spoken form.

-- *Machine Translation* allows translating texts between different natural languages.

-- *Text Generation* supports the generation of written or spoken texts.
-Text summaries and story telling are forms of text generation.

 ## The Big Picture